Learn Abroad in Your Major

 More than 180 programs in 50 countries are available to University of Minnesota students.
 Consider your academic interests, your geographic interests, and your academic goals.
 Winter Break, May, and/or Summer Session programs can be a great first step.
 These programs can fulfill many liberal education requirements or provide the opportunity to get to know a professor.
 The CFANS Office of International Programs offers several programs every year that fit this timeframe and are created with CFANS students in mind.

 Semester and academic year programs are a great option and can provide an opportunity to research, enroll at a foreign university, participate in an internship, or focus on language learning while living abroad for a much longer timeframe.

 The Major Advising Pages below can be a great starting place; students will find a selection of programs that work particularly well for their degrees.
 For assistance, students can visit the Learning Abroad Center for Program Selection Advising for either a scheduled or drop-in appointment or stop by the CFANS Office of International Programs in 190 Coffey Hall for drop-in advising on Wednesdays from 2-4pm during Fall or Spring semester.

 CFANS strongly encourages students to participate in UofM-sponsored or affiliated programs, which have been vetted and approved by the Learning Abroad Center or another unit on campus.
 The UofM has close working relationships with hundreds of affiliated programs that are high quality in terms of academic standards, housing, cultural immersion, health and safety and administrative support services.
-CFANS encourages you to choose program options found on the Learning Abroad Center website.
-Occasionally CFANS students inquire about nonaffiliated programs, approval and support for nonaffiliated programs is highly unlikely.
+CFANS will not support or approve student participation in nonaffiliated programs.

 How can I afford an international experience as a student?